-Russell Eich, whose post on the Bike Radar includes photos of his vast wardrobe, poses the question: “Can someone remind me why bibs are so popular?”
+Russell Eich, whose post on the Bike Radar includes photos of his vast wardrobe, asks, “Can someone remind me why bibs are so popular?”
 His article, entitled “Shorts are Superior to Bib Shorts,” begins when he states, “I own 14 pairs of chamois-lined shorts and 16 sets of bibs,” so it’s not as if he hadn’t tried both.

 “How is all this extra material on the stomach, back, sides, and shoulders so much cooler and more comfortable?” he adds.

 That’d be news to me.”
 In his summation, Eich insists that shorts rule.
-As a shorts advocate, he says that they’re cooler, lighter, less expensive, easier to put on and take off, there are no straps to dig into shoulders or “rub nips raw.”
+As a sports advocate, he says they’re more relaxed, lighter, less expensive, and more comfortable to put on and take off, and there are no straps to dig into shoulders or “rub nips raw.”

-As someone who doesn’t like to mess with drawstrings, gets annoyed when shorts start slipping and got sick and tired of having to repeatedly hike up cycling shorts annoying, he became a bibber because they made him more confident and secure.
+As someone who doesn’t like to mess with drawstrings, gets annoyed when shorts start slipping, and got sick and tired of having to hike up cycling shorts annoying repeatedly, he became a bibber because they made him more confident and secure.

 How important is the chamois?

-Very.
-A biking short chamois is the word coined to describe the padded crotch section that is incorporated into bike shorts and bibs.
+Very!
+Biking short chamois is a word coined to describe the padded crotch section incorporated into bike shorts and bibs.

-This marvelous invention was introduced in the 1980s as an un-padded leather insert, but these days, padding consists of varying densities of foam covered with an outer cloth wrapper made of friction-fighting fabric.
+This marvelous invention was introduced in the 1980s as an un-padded leather insert.
+Still, these days, padding consists of varying densities of foam covered with an outer cloth wrapper made of friction-fighting fabric.

-Today’s chamois has come a long way.
-The foam is thicker, new insert materials like gels are finding an audience with manufacturers and wearers.
+Today’s chamois have come a long way.
+The foam is thicker, and new insert materials like gels are finding an audience with manufacturers and wearers.

-Importantly, because this area of a rider’s body has the potential to turn into a Petri dish when sweat builds up and invites bacteria to ride along, today’s chamois may offer health benefits, too.
+Importantly, because this area of a rider’s body can turn into a Petri dish when sweat builds up and invites bacteria to ride along, today’s chamois may offer health benefits, too.

 What’s the fabric for shorts and bibs?

-It would be rare to find a pair of bicycle shorts or bibs made from a single type of thread.
-The demands of this garment are diverse and textiles must meet the challenge of feeling comfortable hour after hour — particularly as long rides tend to irritate the skin as a direct result of sweat and abrasive contact.
+Finding a pair of bicycle shorts or bibs made from a single type of thread would be rare.
+The demands of this garment are diverse, and textiles must meet the challenge of feeling comfortable hour after hour — particularly as long rides tend to irritate the skin as a direct result of sweat and abrasive contact.

-Branded Lycra was the first stretch fabric on the market; spandex and elastane were introduced later on.
-Depending upon the ratio of threads, once the textile comes off the loom it is washed, dyed and cut into pattern pieces.
+Branded Lycra was the first stretch fabric on the market; spandex and elastane were introduced later.
+Depending upon the ratio of threads, once the textile comes off the loom, it is washed, dyed, and cut into pattern pieces.

 Do I need pockets?

-If you wouldn’t think of setting off on your favorite trail without snacks, your cell phone, a credit card, some cash and a water bottle, you’re going to be in the market for a multi-pocketed cycling short or bib.
+If you wouldn’t think of setting off on your favorite trail without snacks, your cell phone, a credit card, some cash, and a water bottle, you will be in the market for some apparel with pockets.

-The Bontrager Troslo has 5 of them, not an easy design fit to pull off when you’re working with fabric that creates the ultimate form-fitting garment.
+The Bontrager Troslo has 5 of them, which is not an easy design fit to pull off when working with fabric that creates the ultimate form-fitting garment.